Royal assent: United Kingdom

 Before the Royal Assent by Commission Act 1541 (33 Hen.
 8. c.
 21) allowed for delegation of the power to Lords Commissioners, assent was always required to be given by the sovereign in person before Parliament.
 The last time it was given by the sovereign in person in Parliament was during the reign of Queen Victoria at a prorogation on 12 August 1854.
 (Note: This was also the last occasion on which Parliament was prorogued by the monarch in person) The act was repealed and replaced by the Royal Assent Act 1967.
-However section 1(2) of that act does not prevent the sovereign from declaring assent in person if he or she so desires.
+Section 1(2) of that act does not prevent the sovereign from declaring assent in person if he or she so desires.

 Royal assent is the final step required for a parliamentary bill to become law.
 Once a bill is presented to the Sovereign, he or she has the following formal options: